In this guide we’ll take a look at the best scroll saws for the UK market.

 The variable speed makes it easy to cut a range of materials including soft wood, hard wood and metal.
 It comes with 5 blades suitable for cutting wood and metal as well as a parallel guide and clamps.
 Everything is neatly packaged in a case.

-This is a really easy to use tool that is ideal for anyone new to working with scroll saws.
+This is a really easy to use scroll saw that is ideal for anyone new to working with scroll saws.
 Its compact design makes it ideal for the hobbyist or crafter who doesn’t have the luxury of a large workshop.
 It is quite in operation and you can attach a hoover nozzle to the dust extractor to make this a fairly mess free tool to use.
 This makes it ideal for use in the craft room.

-You can use this saw with both pinned and pinless blades, however, it only comes with one blade, so it is worth buying some extras when you order this item.
+You can use this scroll saw with both pinned and pinless blades, however, it only comes with one blade, so it is worth buying some extras when you order this item.

-The saw comes with two blades and is suitable for use with pinned and unpinned blades.
+The scroll saw comes with two blades and is suitable for use with pinned and unpinned blades.
 The blades have a quick release for easy set up and removal.
 The saw also has a dust extractor attachment.

-This saw is housed in a robust cast iron casing making it stable in use.
+This scroll saw is housed in a robust cast iron casing making it stable in use.
 The unit is quiet to use and does not vibrate too much.
 The working table is adjustable from 0 -45 degrees and the unit also features a dust blowing system that keeps the working area clean.

 Scroll Saw Buying Guide